joeytakeda/engl507/docs/presentation.md

 * It gives greater flexibility of analysis and interlinking between indigenous lead projects that are concerned with the TRC (compositional)
 * Easier to read (functional)
 * Archivable and much lighter weight than the PDFs (which are about 10-15mb a piece whereas the text file is at most 1.2mb) (architectural)
+* It allows for the use of the wealth of resources contained within the reports (particularly statistics and bibliographies)

 > Questions you have for your peers and me.